Book Review: Our Moon Has Blood Clots by Rahul Pandita

 and the collapse of governance.

-Posters and pamphlets stuck on doors of Kashmiri Pandits, or a 'friendly' neighbor
+Posters and pamphlets were stuck on doors of Kashmiri Pandits, or a 'friendly' neighbor

 dropping in asking them to leave because the majority would not be able to

 assure their safety.
-There were threatening slogans reportedly shouted in public spaces and broadcast from loudspeakers.
-Slogans such as “Raliv, Galiv ya Chaliv” (convert, die, or leave menaing either leave Kashmir valley or convert to Islam, or die as infidels.) and “Asi gachhi Pakistan, Batav roas ta Batneiw saan” (we want Pakistan; Pandit women without Pandit men) accelerating the mass flight of the community from the Valley.
+There were threatening slogans reportedly shouted in public spaces and broadcasted from loudspeakers.
+Slogans such as “Raliv, Galiv ya Chaliv” (convert, die, or leave meaning either leave Kashmir valley or convert to Islam, or die as infidels.) and “Asi gachhi Pakistan, Batav roas ta Batneiw saan” (we want Pakistan; Pandit women without Pandit men) accelerating the mass exodus of the community from the Valley.
 As a result, around 90–95% of the Kashmiri Pandit population fled the Valley, many overnight, leaving behind homes, jobs, temples, and ancestral property.
+Kashmiri Pandits never raised weapons yet became refugees in their own country.

 Rahul Pandita, who was just 14 when he and his family were forced to leave their home in Srinagar.
-Kashmiri Pandits not only lost their livelihoods and ancestral homes but were also forced to flee to Jammu and other Indian cities in search of safety.
+Kashmiri Pandits not only lost their livelihoods but were also forced to flee to Jammu, Delhi and other Indian cities in search of safety.
 Many lived in refugee camps or cramped rented rooms, where indifference and harsh treatment from locals and landlords further deepened their struggle.
-There were empty promises of official help and the forced migration led to long-lasting marginalisation and struggles for the community to rebuild their lives.
+There were empty promises of official help by government.
+This forced displacement led to long-lasting marginalisation for the community to rebuild their lives.

-In Our Moon Has Blood Clots, Rahul Pandita explores these lesser-told histories through shared and personal memories to speak about systematic violence, displacement and the long struggle to survive in exile.
+In Our Moon Has Blood Clots, Rahul Pandita explores these lesser-told histories through shared and personal memories to speak about systematic violence in Kashmir, the sudden displacement and then long struggle to survive in exile.
 The book closes on a note of unresolved loss, trauma and quiet grief.
-Pandita ends by acknowledging that for most Kashmiri Pandits, return remains distant and uncertain, and what survives instead is longing for a lost homeland and memories of rituals, language, and everyday life that once existed.
-Rather than expressing grief in a loud or dramatic way, the memoir tries to rebuild a lost world by preserving the voices and lived experiences of an uprooted community.
+Pandita ends the book by acknowledging that for most Kashmiri Pandits, return remains distant and uncertain, and what survives instead is longing for a lost homeland and memories of rituals, language, and everyday life that once existed.
+Rather than expressing anger or hate in dramatic way, the memoir tries to rebuild a lost world by preserving the voices and lived experiences of an uprooted community.

-The book is neither reclaiming history nor a civilizational revival as there is no single starting point in the past that can be selectively returned to or glorified.
-What does the story of the exodus of a minority community at midnight with a handful of valuables and a heart full of memories teach us?
+The book is neither reclaiming history nor asking for a civilizational revival as there is no single starting point in the past that can be selectively returned to or glorified.
+What does the story of the exodus of a minority community at midnight with family members and a heart full of memories teach us?
 The instrumental use of literature, in this sense, is a precursor for awakening of a nation by offering a deeper understanding of its past.
 The old warning is always there: A nation that keeps one eye on the past is wise.
 A nation

 that keeps two eyes on the past is blind.
-Through this, Pandita shows how remembering and telling stories helps people make sense of pain and hold on to their identity.
+Through this book, Pandita shows how remembering and telling stories helps people make sense of pain and hold on to their identity.